-- --no-init Do not initialize the file signature (baseline) database (and consequentially, do not replace the file.<host> file on server. - --no-rcfile Do not replace the rc. <host> file on server. - --no-start Do not start up the client after installation. - --local=<command> An optional command executed locally (i.e. on the server) twice (with the last argument set to 'first' and 'second', respectively.
+- --yule data=<path> Path to the yule data directory. - --no-init Do not initialize the file signature (baseline) database (and consequentially, do not replace the file.<host> file on server. - --no-rcfile Do not replace the rc.<host> file on server. - --no-start Do not start up the client after installation. - --local=<command> An optional command executed locally (i.e. on the server) twice (with the last argument set to 'first' and 'second', respectively.
 First is after client config file installation (i.e. before baseline database initialisation on the client), second is just before client startup.
-Will be called as command hostname arch basedir yule_data first|second.
+Will be called as command hostname arch basedir yule\data first|second. - --tmpdir=<path> Temporary directory to use on the installation host (defaults to /tmp).